AndrewEllis93/Print-Tuning-Guide/README.md

         - Ensure that they have adequate airflow*.
             - \* *The v0 does not spec stepper driver cooling by default.
 This is usually fine, as it runs lower motor currents.
 It may be worth trying, though, if you are having issues (especially if you are running higher motor currents.)*
 ### Mechanical
 - Try using z lift (z hop), and [check your prints for signs of overheating](#cooling-and-layer-times).
-Print curling can cause nozzle strikes and subsequent layer shifs.
+Print curling can cause nozzle strikes and subsequent layer shifts.
     - Around 0.2-0.3mm of z lift is usually enough.
 Too much can cause stringing.
 - Ensure that you have good quality motors.
     - Some off-brand motors (notably Oukeda*) have a history of poor quality.
 You may have to run lower speeds/accels and sometimes higher currents with off-brand motors.